-- (1) The defensive team will place a player in the designated pitching circle at the pitcher position.
-The player pitcher must have one foot inside the designated pitching circle, must stand in position on either the left side or the right of the coach pitcher or behind the coach pitcher, must not interfere with the coach pitcher, and not be any closer to the batter than even with the 46-foot line until the ball is hit.
+(a) The defensive team will place a player in the designated pitching circle at the pitcher position.
+The player pitcher must have one foot inside the designated pitching circle, must not interfere with the coach pitcher, and not be any closer to the batter than even with the 46-foot line until the ball is hit.

 The Player Pitcher cannot leave the designated circle until the ball is hit.

-PENALTY: The offensive coach has the option of accepting a hit or taking a no pitch. - (2) The player pitcher is required to wear a face guard with or without a batting helmet or cap while playing this position. - (3) Tournament Pitching Rules (VII) do not apply to the player pitching position.
+PENALTY: The offensive coach has the option of accepting a hit or taking a no pitch.

+(b) The player pitcher is required to wear a face guard with or without a batting helmet or cap while playing this position.

+(c) Tournament Pitching Rules do not apply to the player pitching position.